xhdu/xhdu.github.io/_pages/about.md

 - Adversarial Textual Attack and Defense: Investigating word-level perturbation attacks on deep neural networks in both white-box and black-box scenarios, alongside developing robust adversarial training methods for enhanced defense.
 - Empirical Study of Federated Learning Bugs: A comprehensive analysis of the symptoms, root causes, and fix strategies for bugs encountered within federated learning systems.

-Currently, I am working on adversarial attack on source code against CodeLLMs, and improving LLM performance on downstream tasks through techniques such as instruction fine-tuning.
+Currently, I am working on adversarial attack on source code against CodeLLMs, and improving LLMs' performance on downstream tasks through techniques such as instruction fine-tuning.
 These works primarily aim at security-centric code intelligence tasks, such as vulnerability detection.

 Education
 ======